EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/README.md

 - Active AWS Free Tier account with a budget alert set at $10
 - IAM user `emmanuella-admin` created with AdministratorAccess
+- MFA enabled on the `emmanuella-admin` IAM user as a GRC security requirement
 - AWS CloudShell accessed directly from the AWS Management Console
 - GitHub repository created for submission
 - Personal Access Token generated for GitHub authentication